univention/guardian/management-ui/README.md

 export VITE__MANAGEMENT_UI__ADAPTER__DATA_PORT=in_memory
 ```

-For working with the Management API locally, you need the following settings:
+For working with the Management API running in docker via [dev-run](../dev-run), you need the following settings:

 ```shell
 export VITE__MANAGEMENT_UI__ADAPTER__DATA_PORT=api